anchorcms/anchor-cms/contributing.md

 1. Push your changes to your fork by running `git push origin your-branch-name`.
 1. Open a [pull request](https://help.github.com/articles/creating-a-pull-request), give it a clear title and explain what your changes do.
 Even provide a code snippet if you can!
 1. Be prepared to update your PR based on feedback.
-If you make updates, run `git push origin your-branch-name -f` on your branch branch to update the PR on Github.
+If you make updates, run `git push origin your-branch-name -f` on your branch to update the PR on Github.

 ### Keeping unmerged forks up to date with master